CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus_OLD.md

 * Department Chair: Gary Tucker | <a href="tel:281-290-2957">281-290-2957</a> | <a href="mailto:gary.d.tucker@lonestar.edu">gary.d.tucker@lonestar.edu</a>
 * Dean: Steven Kahla | <a href="tel:281-655-3788">281-655-3788</a> | <a href="mailto:steven.c.kahla@lonestar.edu">steven.c.kahla@lonestar.edu</a>

+<<[..\boilerplate\lsc-syllabus-bp.md]

 ### Non Attendance at Start of Semester
 If you have not attended class for Face-to-Face sections or if you have not logged into D2L for on-line sections by to the Official Day of Record, you will be administratively withdrawn from the class, no exceptions.

 ### Withdrawal Policy
-Withdrawal from the course after the Official Day of Record and prior to “W” Day (Tuesday April 2nd, 2019) will result in a final grade of “W” on your transcript.
-Instructor approval is necessary if you want to withdraw after the Official Day.
-No credit will be awarded for a course earning a “W.”  If you stop participating in the on-line class, you must withdraw at the registration office prior to “W” day.
+Withdrawal from the course after the official day of record and prior to “W” Day, (Monday November 11th, 2019) will result in a final grade of “W” on your transcript.
+Instructor approval is necessary if you want to withdraw after official day.
+No credit will be awarded for a course earning a “W.”  If you stop attending class, you must withdraw at the registration office prior to “W” day.
+If you stop attending class and do not officially withdraw, you will receive an “F” for the course.

 _If you stop attending class and do not officially withdraw, you **will receive an “F”** for the course._